Visitors to our site

 Polyp

 Invasive cancers that are confined within the wall of the colon (TNM stages I and II) are often curable with surgery, usually over 90% of patients diagnosed at this stage will survive the disease beyond 5 years.
 However, if left untreated, the cancer can spread to regional lymph nodes (stage III).
-Around 50% of patients diagnosed at this stage survive the disease beyond five years.
-Cancer that has spread widely around the body (stage IV) is usually not curable, only 10-20% survive beyond 5 years.
-Colorectal cancer affects both men and women of all racial and ethnic groups.

 The taboo surrounding cancer and in many countries the embarrassement of colorectal cancer contributes to the late diagnosis of the disease.
 There is often a lack of understanding of the symptoms, the risks and the prevention of the disease.
 In many countries there is also a low awareness of treatment choice and patient options.
 Above all in many European countries there is severe underfunding for the treatment of cancer.
 Colorectal cancer is one of the most highly treatable of all the gastrointestinal cancers and with early diagnosis and effective treatment people can live with colorectal cancer.